Heinzeen/ctf/Nahamcom_2020/saas/saas_writeup.md

     NX:       NX enabled
     PIE:      PIE enabled
 ```
 So this is not looking good, everything is enabled.
-Analyzing the binary with strings doesn't reveal nothing really important, so the next step is to execute the binary.
+Analyzing the binary with strings doesn't reveal anything really important, so the next step is to execute the binary.

 ```
 $ ./saas